awsdocs/amazon-redshift-management-guide/doc_source/default-iam-role.md

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. On the navigation menu, choose **CLUSTERS**\.
+1. On the navigation menu, choose **Clusters**\.
 The clusters for your account in the current AWS Region are listed\.
 A subset of properties of each cluster is displayed in columns in the list\.

 1. Choose **Create cluster** to create a cluster\.